-- 2. Back up to the toilet until you feel it touch the back of your leg. - 3.
+- 1. Take small steps and turn until your back is to the toilet.
+DO NOT pivot. - 2.
+Back up to the toilet until you feel it touch the back of your leg. - 3.
 Slide your operated leg out in front when sitting down. - 4.
-If using a commode with arm rests, reach back for both arm rests and lower yourself onto the toilet.
-If using a raised toilet seat without arm rests, keep one hand in the center of the walker while reaching back for the toilet seat with the other.
+If using a commode with armrests, reach back for both armrests and lower yourself onto the toilet.
+If using a raised toilet seat without armrests, keep one hand in the center of the walker while reaching back for the toilet seat with the other.